Top 5 Mistakes Neo-banking Should Avoid While Migrating To Cloud

 Neo-banking

 Digital banks with no physical locations are what we call neo-banks.
 Neo-banking operates solely online rather than having a physical presence at a specific place.
 Neo-banking is a broad term that encompasses a wide range of financial service providers who primarily target tech-savvy businesses.
-A neo-bank is a fintech company that specializes in digital and mobile-first services such as payments, debit cards, money transfers, and loans.
+A neo-bank is a fintech company specializing in digital and mobile-first services such as payments, debit cards, money transfers, and loans.

 Neo-banks have built a name for themselves in the fintech world.
 A large number of new firms have entered the industry.
 Their distinguishing feature is that they streamline financial services to match the demands of today’s digital generation.
 They use artificial intelligence and technology to provide tailored services to clients while lowering operational expenses.
 Customers can resort to neo-banks instead of regular banks since they are less expensive.